rohan-v8rma/Java-Juggernaut/README.md

 - *Built-in* exception and *built-in* handler: The type of error and the handler for the exxception is already defined.
 - *User-defined* exception and *built-in* handler.
 - *Built-in* exception and *user-defined* handler: This does not occur.
+TODO: Why?
 - *User-defined* exception and *user-defined* handler.

 ---